History of Baptists – A brief overview

 Knowledge of history is valuable, especially when considering the different churches that make up the spectrum of what is called Christendom.
 Most of Christianity views history through the Roman Catholic, or Protestant perspective of church history.
 This belief is basically the position that the Roman Catholic church was the church of the New Testament and is in accordance with their claim as Peter being the first pope.
 While Protestant history doesn’t try and dispute those claims, the basis of Protestantism is that the church had become corrupt and needed to return to a more Biblical position, both doctrinally and practically.

 While there is a mix of truth and error in those historical positions, the primary thing is that it does not contain all the facts of church history.
 There are several questions that come to mind.
 Such as, is there credible supportive evidence that the Roman Catholic church started in the New Testament, or did it have a later origin?
 Or who were the heretics that the Roman Catholic church was putting to death through the dark ages?
 Did the Protestant churches really follow through on the five “Solas” in which they claimed they were returning to?
 Who were the Anabaptists?
 And why did the Church of Rome persecute them?
-And why did Martin Luther also dislike the Anabaptists, now called Baptists.
+And why did Martin Luther also persecute the Anabaptists, now called Baptists.
 There were also other denominations that persecuted the Baptist people during the Reformation.

 The primary purpose of this article is to present historical statements regarding the Anabaptists, and their place in church history.
 Virtually all of the Protestant denominations have an origin on this side of the Reformation, and it is important to note that Baptists are not Protestants.
 Prior to the Reformation, there were 3 different types of churches, the Roman Catholic churches, the Greek Orthodox churches, and the Anabaptist churches which at the time of the Reformation became known as Baptists without the prefix “Ana”.
 Prior to the split between the Greek Orthodox church and the Roman Catholic church, there were basically two different types of churches, the Anabaptists or Baptists, and the Roman Catholic churches.
 One has a record of departing from the scripture, and oppressing the scriptures while the other preached the scriptures and practiced them.